DataDog/integrations-core/docs/dev/new_check_howto.md

 The check is almost done.
 Let's add the final touches by adding the integration configurations.

-### Create the check assets
+### Create the Check assets

-In order for your check to be complete you need to populate a set of assets provided by the ddev scaffolding .
-They already have the correct format but you must fill out the documents with the relevant information from the file:
+The set of assets created by the ddev scaffolding must be populated in order for a check to be considered for inclusion:

 - **`README.md`**: This contains the documentation for your Check, how to set it up, which data it collects, etc..
 - **`conf.yaml`**: This contains all configuration options for your Agent check.
 [See the configuration file reference documentation to learn its logic.][10]